andyglick/cucumber-spring-eclipselink/README.md

 use static weaving on the JPA entities.
 Unfortunately that exposes all of the generated and not tested code to be scored against me.
 Oh well.........

+apparently waffle.io gave up the ghost while I wasn't looking, it may have been a good tool, but I don't remember using it, yet another "Oh well.........."

 .... whining completed .....